Supplement & Drug Interaction Guide

 Curcumin (Turmeric Extract)

-A potent natural anti-inflammatory that inhibits NF-kB and COX-2 pathways.
-A head-to-head trial found curcumin (500 mg three times daily) comparable to ibuprofen for osteoarthritis knee pain with fewer GI side effects.
+A natural anti-inflammatory that inhibits NF-kB and COX-2 pathways.
+Some small, short-term trials suggest curcumin (500 mg three times daily) may provide pain relief comparable to ibuprofen for knee osteoarthritis with fewer GI side effects, but the evidence is limited and these findings should not be generalized into a blanket equivalence claim.
 Look for bioavailable forms like Meriva or Longvida for best absorption.

 Probiotics